 Instructions for Authors

 Thank you for choosing to submit to the Journal of Emergency Medical Services (JEMS).
 These instructions will help assure that we have everything we need to move your submission through the peer review, editing, production and publication processes.
-If have questions or need assistance, please contact JEMS Managing Editor Jeff Frankel at [email protected].
+If you have any questions or need assistance, please contact JEMS Managing Editor Jeff Frankel at [email protected].

 JEMS seeks to improve prehospital patient care and promote positive change in EMS by delivering information and education from industry leaders, change makers and emerging voices.
 With a rich tradition of editorial excellence and an unparalleled consortium of subject matter experts, JEMS fulfills its commitment to EMS providers, instructors and administrators by providing state-of-the-science, high-quality content featuring clinical breakthroughs, compelling case studies, management perspectives, legal advice, product innovations, research, special editorial sections, supplements, face-to-face networking and more.

 JEMS accepts original educational articles, research articles, case reports, best practice reports, EMS organization reports, commentaries, equipment/technology reviews, news and photos.
 Most articles are typically around 1,000-1,800 words; research articles may be longer; reports from EMS organizations, commentary and news submissions may be shorter.
 We also accept photos for use with JEMS publications.
 Authors submitting to JEMS should conform to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, prepared by the International Committee of Medical Journal Editors (ICMJE).

 Press releases are NOT “original articles,” and do not have the same requirements as original articles.
 Press releases may be emailed directly to Managing Editor Jeff Frankel.
 Please send high-res photos as an attachment to the email.
 Accepted press releases take anywhere from one day to one week to appear on jems.com.